domcloud/domcloud/docs/integration/troubleshoot.md

 + Passenger Phusion Node.js works with CJS.
 If your project use ESM you need to use GLS.
 + Passenger Phusion will be activated if `passenger_enabled on` and no files present in destination path.
 + You can tell if Phusion is serving a file by checking `server: nginx + Phusion Passenger` HTTP header.
-+ Static files is often better to be handled within NginX alone to make use of `E-Tag` cache.
++ Static files is often better to be handled within NGINX alone to make use of `E-Tag` cache.
 + You can add environment variables by writing in `~/.env` (and use commands like this: `export NODE_ENV=production`)